mtrevisan/Boxon/README.md

 <a name="annotation-base"></a>
 ## Base annotations
-Here are described the build-in base annotations.
+Here the build-in base annotations are described.

 You can use them as a starting point to build your own customized readers.